adrianocanofre/flask-template/README.md

 # Flask Template

 This project contains a basic template for using em microservices, apis and other project.
-This is a RESTFUL service and responds in json.
+This is a RESTFUL service and response in json.

 ## Getting Started